johnwargo/eleventy-generate-posts/readme.md

 Supported command-line options are:

-* (required) `numPosts`: An integer value representing the number of posts generated.
+* `numPosts`: (required) An integer value representing the number of posts generated.
-* (required) `targetFolder`: Relative path pointing to the Eleventy project's posts folder. use `.` for the current folder.
+* `targetFolder`: (required) Relative path pointing to the Eleventy project's posts folder; use `.` for the current folder.
-* (required) `tag`: The post tag applied to the generated posts
+* `tag`: (required) The post tag applied to the generated posts
-* (optional) `startYear`: The starting year used for post date in the generated posts.
+* `startYear`: (optional) The starting year used for post date in the generated posts.
 The command uses the current date or the current date with the specified year (when provided) to for the post date for the first generated post.
 For subsequent post dates, the command randomly decrements the day.

-As an example, to generate 10 posts in the projects `posts` folder using a `tags` value of post, use:
+As an example, to generate 10 posts in the project's `posts` folder using a `tags` value of `post`, use:

 ```shell
 11ty-gp 10 posts post
 ```

-The command will set the post date for the current post to the current date, then work backwards (randomly) for each subsequent generated post.
+This command sets the post date for the current post to the current date, then works backwards (random days) for each subsequent generated post.

-To generate 20 posts in 2021, use the following:
+To generate 20 posts starting in 2021, use the following:

 ```shell
 11ty-gp 20 posts post 2021
 ```

-The command will set the post date for the current post to the current month/day plus the provided year, then work backwards (randomly) for each subsequent generated post.
-So, if you execute the command on May 10, 2023, the command will set the post date for the first post to May 10, 2021 and work (randomly) backwards from there.
+This command sets the post date for the current post to the current month/day plus the provided year, then works backwards (random days) for each subsequent generated post.
+So, if you execute the command on May 10, 2023, the command sets the post date for the first post to May 10, 2021 and works (randomly) backwards from there.

 Supported command-line options (flags) are: